Frequently Asked Questions

 Software may be patentable when it is part of a functional system.
 In addition, software is covered by the Copyright Act of 1976 under which computer software (as well as all other copyrightable work) is protected by federal statute from the moment it is "fixed" in a tangible form.

 How does public disclosure affect patenting?

-To protect the patentability rights to your invention, it is important that you contact KSURF as early as possible prior to public dislcosure.
+To protect the patentability rights to your invention, it is important that you contact KSURF as early as possible prior to public disclosure.
 Public disclosure includes journal articles, publication on the Internet, conference abstracts, oral presentations or poster presentations.
 Foreign patent rights are lost immediately upon public disclosure.
-In the U.S., you have one year from the date of the public disclosure to file a patent application.
+In the U.S., it may still be possible to file an application within one year from the date of the public disclosure.

 Is a grant proposal considered public disclosure?

 Yes, grant proposals that are approved for funding and published would constitute public disclosure.
 In many cases you may mark those portions of the proposal that contain information critical to enabling or teaching your invention as confidential and this will be redacted before the proposal is published.
 This is one way to prevent the disclosure of your invention.

 How do I search for prior art patents?

 Use the U.S. Patent and Trademark Office website (www.uspto.gov) or an international patent website (http://patentscope.wipo.int/search/en/search.jsf) to search for prior art patents.
 Other searchable databases are also available for issued patents and published applications.
 Journals and web searches may also be used to identify other sources of prior art.

 How long does it take to obtain a patent?

 The entire process in the U.S. may take from two to six years.